learnbymakingwales/learnbymakingwales.github.io/en/reading-list/index.md

 ## Accessibility

+## [the human side of delivery](https://consultantmicro.medium.com/the-human-side-of-delivery-in-a-remote-world-f7050391494f) - a list of ways to develop team empathy.

 * [Consider the range of people that will use your product or service](https://accessibility.blog.gov.uk/2016/05/16/consider-the-range-of-people-that-will-use-your-product-or-service/)
 * [What we mean when we talk about accessibility](https://accessibility.blog.gov.uk/2016/05/16/consider-the-range-of-people-that-will-use-your-product-or-service/)
 {: .app-list--plain}